helmut/forms/src/Fields/README.md

     }
     ```

 4. The `setValueFromModel` method is used to set the current value of the field using a model.
 So to implement this method we really just want to check if the passed in model has the same name property as the field and then set the value accordingly.
+The name of our field is a property of the parent class and can be retrieved using `$this->name`.

     ```php
     public function setValueFromModel($model)